rogerbassons/PaddleTennis/README.md

 - Left paddle moves automatically.
 You can change between one player and to players with key "1" (number one).

-- Difficulty level is normal.
-You can toggle between easy and normal difficulty with key "2" (number two).
+- Difficulty level is medium.
+You can toggle between easy and medium difficulty with key "2" (number two).

 Controls
 ---------